Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

-where \(\gk = \nabla f(\xk)\) and $\Hk=\nabla ^2 f(\xk)$.
-Moreover, we let the trust-region radius be proportional to \textit{the square root of the gradient norm}, while $\sigma_k$ and $r_k$ are iteration-dependent parameters.
-Consequently, the mechanism of our trust-region method is straightforward, comprising only three major steps: setting the appropriate parameters $\sigma_k$ and $r_k$ by some strategy, solving the trust-region subproblem \eqref{eq.newTR}, and updating the iterate whenever $\dk$ is good enough.
+In particular, at each iteration $k$, we solve the subproblem \eqref{eq.newTR}.
+The mechanism of our trust-region method is straightforward, comprising only three major steps: setting the appropriate parameters $\sigma_k$ and $r_k$ by some strategy, solving the trust-region subproblem \eqref{eq.newTR}, and updating the iterate whenever $\dk$ is good enough.

-The crux of our method lies in the selection of proper parameters $\sigma_k$ and $r_k$ (Line 3).
-This choice guides the model \eqref{eq.newTR} to generate \textit{good steps} that meet favorable descent conditions for establishing our convergence complexity results.
-Basically, we find that the following two conditions are necessary for the analysis. \begin{condition}[Monotonicity] The step decreases the value of the objective function, that is for each iteration $k$,
+The crux of our method lies in the selection of proper parameters $\sigma_k$ and $r_k$.
+This choice guides the model \eqref{eq.newTR} to generate \textit{good steps} that meet favorable descent properties to establish our iteration complexity bounds, i.e., the number of iterations $T$ required to find the desired solutions.
+We define the following properties which are tailored for the universal trust-region method. \begin{property}[Monotone-Decrease] The step decreases the value of the objective function, that is for each iteration $k$,